 And there you have it!
 Adorable little envelopes filled with love for that special someone.

 You can even tuck a few small pieces of candy inside to sweeten the deal.
+(You might need to add a piece of tape to the back of the Valentine if you add any candy.)

 Oh – and that little girl?
 She grew up and was blessed with a husband who shows his love for her a thousand ways every day.
 She was blessed too with children and stepchildren and grandchildren and friends to lavish her pent up love on.
 And they in return have filled her heart beyond measure.